hnguyen0428/style_checker/README.md

                 -i/--indent: Indentation amount
                 -w/--whitespace-check: Use excess white space check
-                -p/--print-headers: If passed, program will print the file/function headers
+                -p/--print-headers: If passed, program will print the file/function headers -s/--strict-check: If passed, programm will check style in strict mode

 ## sstyle.py
 A style checker/linter for ARM assembly files.